High Holy Days

 We rely on volunteer and financial support from all to ensure the strength of our synagogue community.
 We anticipate that those who join us for High Holy Day services, for whatever reason, will recognize the importance of supporting our community so that we are here in future years.
 Our membership is based on the ability to pay, so that everyone can afford to join.
 If you are not ready to join, we would be grateful for your support of the Rabbi’s Discretionary Fund or our annual fund.

-As in the past, Congregation Bet Ha’am will be conducting our annual High Holy Day Food Drive.
-At our Rosh Hashanah and Yom Kippur services, blue food drive donation envelopes are available for funds that will be dispersed to local agencies and to MAZON: A Jewish Response to Hunger.
+Each year during the High Holy Days, we hold a food drive.
+Please use blue food drive donation envelopes (available at services) to make a donation that will will be dispersed to local agencies and to MAZON: A Jewish Response to Hunger.
 Cash donations allow food support agencies to purchase the largest amount of food per dollar for their patrons.

 Should you prefer to assemble your own direct food donation, brown grocery bags will also be available with a list of items needed by area food pantries–or please use your own bag.
 You are encouraged to donate food items or make a donation; you do not need to do both, as both are helpful to the agencies we support.